 It would be nice if they did, but credit card issuers don't publish the credit limits for credit cards.
 If you poke around popular credit card review websites, you may find user-submitted information about credit limits for various credit cards.

-Your credit history.
-How you've handled credit limits on your other credit cards will not only affect whether you get approved for a new credit card, but also the credit limit you'll be approved for.
+How you've handled credit limits on your other credit cards will not only affect whether you get approved for a new credit card but also the credit limit you'll be approved for.
 Late payments, high balances, and other negative information make it less likely that you'll be approved for a high credit limit.

-Co-applicant income and credit information.
-If you're applying jointly with another person, the credit card issuer will consider both your income and credit qualifications to set your credit limit.
+If you're applying jointly with another person, the credit card issuer will consider both of your incomes and credit qualifications to set your credit limit.

 Bank balances and other assets generally do not affect your credit limit, unless you're offering money as collateral to secure the credit line as with a secured credit card.